Forex trading is often promoted as being easy, automated, and very profitable—but is this too good to be true?

 What to look for in a possible trading scam

-According to Andrew Lockwood—veteran forex trader and head of Forex Signals, a trusted platform providing education and mentorship to thousands of successful traders—the most common areas to be aware of in relation to potential trading scams are:
+According to Andrew Lockwood—veteran forex trader and head of Forex Signals, a trading education and mentorship community—the most common areas to be aware of in relation to potential trading scams are:

 - Flashy lifestyles

 1. Flashy lifestyles